shiouninglin7777777/2019-spring-gt/README.md

 	pathfromBFS : to find the shortest path between two vertex.

 Find Bug About API :

 	The function path->debug() doesn't include all possible, it just print some combination.
-	When I input a data likes topo.txt a b
-	b c
-	c d
-	program will add capacity to each, although it doesn't influence the work, but it is a bug.
+	When I input a data likes topo.txt.
+First Line a b, Second Line b c, Third line c d, program will add capacity to each, although it doesn't influence the work, but it is a bug.